Table of Contents

 - Identify priority species and habitats

-- Consider mammals, reptiles, amphibians, insects and fish?
+- Consider mammals, birds, plants, reptiles, amphibians, insects and fish?

 - Develop plan to develop, protect, restore and maintain these habitats, including pest plant and animal control, also considering climate resilience